mightymaxworks/pickleplus/replit.md

 ### Universal Development Framework
 - **Universal Development Dashboard (UDD)**: Located at `/udd` route (`client/src/pages/CoachingWorkflowAnalysis.tsx`), this dashboard serves as the central hub for tracking all development workflows including:
+  - **Requirements Planning**: Mandatory integration point for all new feature discussions and approvals
+  - **Mobile-First Design**: Optimized interface for mobile devices with concise information display
   - Module development and integration status
   - User journey implementation and testing
   - UI/UX component development tracking